How to Build a Bigger and Straighter Upper Back

 Finally, the deadlift also engages your lats to help hold your back in position, which will help to make your upper back wider.
 (The chin-up is a much better lat exercise, but the deadlift still helps.)

-The problem with the deadlift is that it requires quite a bit of upper-back strength in order to do it safely.
-If you’re a skinny beginner who’s eager to bulk up his back, the deadlift might not be the best way to ease into it.
+The problem with the deadlift is that it requires quite a bit of upper-back strength to do it safely.
+If you’re a skinny beginner eager to bulk up his back, the deadlift might not be the best way to ease into it.
 Better to start with a slightly easier variation, such as the Romanian deadlift.

 The Front Squat (or Goblet Squat)

 The front squat is a sorely underrated upper-back exercise.
 That’s because most guys squat like powerlifters, favouring the barbell back squat (often with a “low-bar” position).
 Strength training routines aren’t ideal for bulking up, though.
-Guys who are trying to bulk up should probably favour front-load squats, such as front squats and goblet squats.
+Guys trying to bulk up should probably favour front-load squats, such as front squats and goblet squats.

 As you can imagine, having to support a ton of weight in front of our torso puts a huge load on our upper back muscles, and therein lies the power of the front squat for bulking up our upper backs whilst improving our posture.